Getting From Macau to Taipei

 Long day, but nice.
 If you can believe it, Jeff actually went to see “The Avengers” at a theatre a block away after all of this.
 It comes out earlier here than in the US.

 The heat and humidity is ridiculous.
 Got up to 105 today.
 9 miles… in 105-degree heat.
 I’m pretty good about prepping for trips, so this heat is making me feel like an amateur.
 I do not have the wardrobe packed for it.
 We were reading mid-80s, and women should dress modestly.
 In my defense, I found that Vietnam had a record temperature for the month of April today at 110 degrees.
 It’s supposed to be pleasant in the shoulder season!

 My tummy has been a little upset the last couple of days, so I’ve been taking it easy with food and water and downing Pepto pills.
 Seems to be keeping things at bay.
 Got some sunscreen.
 And bar soap since I’m convinced that, along with the $140 placed in our room, there’s acid in our buckwheat hotel soap or something.

 Also a positive—I took more pictures today, just… not with my camera.
 With my phone.
 We’re getting there.
 I’ll still have my memories.
 Whenever I think I should be taking more photos, I always think of “The Secret Life of Walter Mitty” for some reason.
+One of my favorite travel movies.
 The part where Sean Penn, the revered photographer in the movie, tells Ben Stiller that some moments are just for him, not to be photographed.
 It was a whole thing about enjoying the moment.
 Anyhow…

-Tomorrow, we’re doing a tour of some ancient old towns and stopping by a geopark with bizarre geological structures on the beach.
+A fantastic day in Taipei.
+Tomorrow, we’re going out and about in Taiwan.
+We’ll be doing a tour of some ancient old towns and stopping by a geopark with bizarre geological structures on the beach.
 Should be a good time.
 I’ve been really excited to do the whole Asian ancient city thing again after Kyoto.